reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     Failed to configure a DataSource: 'url' attribute is not specified and no embedded datasource could be configured.

 There is [a good explanation](https://www.baeldung.com/spring-boot-failed-to-configure-data-source) on this problem,

+### Extension Support
+You can ignore the support tooltips on .js or .css in Intellij IDEA Community.